 As you can see, many of the biggest brokers are also self-clearing.
 Even if a brokerage firm uses a clearing company, many of them use subsidiaries that they own outright.

 Many of the smaller brokers rely on third party clearing firms to help them make sure that everything proceeds as it should.
 It takes a certain number of resources to perform clearing services, and many of the smaller companies just don't have those resources.

 It is also important to remember that broker-dealers can change clearing firms.
 So, even if a broker uses one clearing firm now, the broker may switch to another clearing firm later.
-For the most part, though, the clearing firm isn’t a huge deal to most ordinary investors.
+For the most part, though, the clearing firm isn't a huge deal to the majority of ordinary investors.
 As long as the clearing firm used is reputable, the focus should be on finding the best online broker to fit your investing needs and preferences.